 Vitamin D3 Supplement for Babies

 The breast milk of healthy women contains relatively small amounts of vitamin D and is usually considered insufficient to prevent vitamin D deficiency in exclusively breastfed infants if sunlight exposure is limited.
-Therefore Rhonda opted to supplement her babies vitamin D intake with Carlson’s Super Daily D3 (400iu per drop/daily rather than the 4,000iu in the adult version).
-See more via her Instagram post on Carlson’s Super Daily D3 for more info.
+Therefore Rhonda opted to supplement her babies vitamin D intake with Carlson Baby’s Super Daily D3 (400iu per drop/daily rather than the 4,000iu in the adult version).
+See more via her Instagram post on Carlson Baby’s Super Daily D3 for more info.